Quantian

 Quantian OS was a remastering of Knoppix/Debian for computational sciences.
 The environment was self-configuring and directly bootable CD/DVD that turns any PC or laptop (provided it can boot from cdrom/DVD) into a Linux workstation.
 Quantian also incorporated clusterKnoppix and added support for openMosix, including remote booting of light clients in an openMosix terminal server context permitting rapid setup of a SMP cluster computer.

 Applications

 Numerous software packages for usual or scientific aims come with Quantian.
-After the installation, total package volume is about 2.7 GB (For the detailed package list see: List of all the available packages).
+After the installation, total package volume is about 2.7 GB.

 The packages for "home users" include: